Austin Universal Design/Build Remodeling

 There are seven criteria which must be met to be considered a universal design no matter which area of the home you are referring to.
 Any design must be equally useful to everyone, have flexibility in it's usefulness, be simple and intuitive, be perceived by everyone, have a tolerance for error, require little physical effort, and it must maintain an adequate area for approach and use.
 Any complexity or discriminating attribute to a design will doom it in terms of being considered universal in nature.

-We can show you how to adapt your home and it's built environment to fit your ever changing needs-building for a lifetime.
-David L. Traut, the owner and president of T-Square Company, is a certified aging in place specialist (#1636580) or CAPS home remodeling contractor with over three decades of home remodeling experience and has completed the coursework and training in how to help keep existing homeowners in their homes longer.
-Any CAPS certified specialist home remodeling contractor will be listed in a national directory compiled by the NAHB in Washington.
+T-Square Company can show you how to adapt your home and it's built environment to fit your ever changing needs-building for a lifetime.
+David L. Traut, the owner and president of T-Square Company, is a certified aging in place specialist (#1636580) or CAPS home remodeling contractor with over three decades of home remodeling experience.
+He has completed the coursework and training in how to help keep existing homeowners in their homes longer.
+Any CAPS certified specialist home remodeling contractor will be listed in a national directory compiled by the National Association of Home Builders in Washington.
 T-Square Company is a nationally registered remodeling company specializing in accessible home remodeling in Austin, Texas and has ongoing universal design/build projects for our Aging In Place customers.
 We offer aging in place home modifications in Austin, Texas.
 We cater to our veterans and are a registered contractor with the VA.
 Universal design refers to broad-spectrum ideas meant to produce buildings, products and environments that are inherently accessible to older people, people without disabilities, and people with disabilities.

 Along with aging in place, universal design is becoming more of a household term.
 Essentially, it’s about building or modifying places and spaces—both public and private—to accommodate people of all ages and abilities.
 More than just an architectural concept, universal design is a win-win for sandwich generation boomers caring for aging parents and their children at home, for grandparents raising grandchildren and great-grandchildren, and for all who are facing the challenges of caring for a loved one with Alzheimer’s or other chronic diseases.